ColaTonic/CSC494_Project/docs/PPP_Infrared_Smarthome.md

 -Get commands to activate various smarthome systems

--Use commands to run programs
+-Use commands to run pc programs

 ---